Transforming Science with Large Language Models: A Survey on AI-assisted Scientific Discovery, Experimentation, Content Generation, and Evaluation: Survey Scope and Methodology

 \paragraph{Graph-based Systems}

-Graph-based systems such as \href{https://ask.orkg.org}{ORKG ASK} are designed to facilitate structured access to scientific knowledge.
+Graph-based systems such as \href{https://ask.orkg.org}{ORKG ASK}~\cite{oelen2025introducing} are designed to facilitate structured access to scientific knowledge.
 Unlike conventional paper search engines, they leverage a KG that organizes research contributions as structured data rather than unstructured text.
-Such contributions are typically extracted from the abstract, introduction, and result sections \cite{dsouza-etal-2021-semeval, pramanick2024naturenlpanalyzingcontributions}.
+Such contributions are typically extracted from the abstract, introduction, and result sections~\cite{dsouza-etal-2021-semeval, pramanick2024naturenlpanalyzingcontributions}.
 Those systems enable users to ask complex, domain-specific questions and receive answers synthesized from semantically structured scientific data.
-They typically use techniques such as KG-based reasoning and retrieval-augmented generation (RAG) to extract relevant information from the KG, providing more interpretable and verifiable answers compared to traditional LLM-based QA systems. \href{https://citespace.podia.com/}{CiteSpace} and \href{https://sci2.cns.iu.edu/user/index.php}{Sci2} are specialized bibliometric analysis and network analysis tools to study the structure and evolution of scientific research. \href{https://citespace.podia.com/}{CiteSpace} focuses on identifying research trends, keyword co-occurrence networks, and citation bursts, using visual analytics to highlight emerging topics and influential papers using graphs. \href{https://sci2.cns.iu.edu/user/index.php}{Sci2} is a more general-purpose tool designed for analyzing scholarly datasets, enabling users to perform network analysis, geospatial mapping, and temporal modeling of scientific literature and collaboration patterns. \href{https://www.connectedpapers.com/}{Connected Papers} is a scientific literature exploration tool designed to help researchers discover related papers based on a given seed paper.
-Unlike traditional citation-based systems, it builds a graph of papers using a similarity metric derived from co-citation and bibliographic coupling analysis.
-The platform constructs a network where each node represents a paper, and edges indicate similarity based on shared references and citations rather than direct citation links.
-This approach allows users to find relevant papers that may not be directly cited but are conceptually related.
-Graph-based visualizations provide an intuitive way to explore clusters of research, identify foundational and emerging works, and track the evolution of scientific ideas.
+They typically use techniques such as KG-based reasoning and retrieval-augmented generation~(RAG) to extract relevant information from the KG, providing more interpretable and verifiable answers compared to traditional LLM-based QA systems. \href{https://citespace.podia.com/}{CiteSpace} and \href{https://sci2.cns.iu.edu/user/index.php}{Sci2} are specialized bibliometric analysis and network analysis tools to study the structure and evolution of scientific research. \href{https://citespace.podia.com/}{CiteSpace} focuses on identifying research trends, keyword co-occurrence networks, and citation bursts, using visual analytics to highlight emerging topics and influential papers using graphs. \href{https://sci2.cns.iu.edu/user/index.php}{Sci2} is a more general-purpose tool designed for analyzing scholarly datasets, enabling users to perform network analysis, geospatial mapping, and temporal modeling of scientific literature and collaboration patterns. \href{https://www.connectedpapers.com/}{Connected Papers} is a visual literature exploration tool that maps papers related to a seed paper to provide an overview of a research field and support tasks such as bibliography construction and identification of prior and derivative work.
+Instead of building a direct citation tree, it organizes papers using similarity scores based primarily on \emph{bibliographic coupling} and \emph{co-citation}, typically via normalized overlap-based measures~\cite{kessler1963bibcoupling,small1973cocitation}.
+The resulting weighted similarity graph visually clusters closely related papers and separates weaker ones, enabling interactive exploration of research clusters, and is powered by large-scale scholarly metadata (e.g., Semantic Scholar).

 \paragraph{Paper Chat and QA}